GoPlan-Finance/goplan-app/CONTRIBUTING.md

 ## Coding Style

 * Most importantly, match the existing code style as much as possible.
-* We use [Flow](http://flowtype.org/) and ES6 for this codebase.
-Use modern syntax whenever possible.
 * Keep lines within 140 characters.

 ### Code of Conduct